 Academic and Career Development offers you an array of resources.
 If you need a little nudge to get going, consider enrolling in a career exploration class.
-Begin with occupational information to learn more about careers you might enjoy.
-Attend events that let you connect with professionals to talk about your options.
-Shadow people in careers of interest, and confirm your career plans by gaining experience.
+You can begin with occupational information to learn more about careers you might enjoy, attend events that let you connect with professionals to talk about your options, shadow people in careers of interest, and confirm your career plans by gaining experience.

 The Occupational Outlook Handbook (OOH) can provide career information on duties, education and training, pay, and outlook for hundreds of occupations.
-Search using key words, occupational areas, and many other criteria.
+The OOH can be searched using key words, occupational areas, and many other criteria.
 This is essential knowledge as you consider and compare careers.

 Many students struggle with major and career decisions.
 Some students benefit from a structured class setting to figure it out.
 UCOL-U 210 Career Connections is a 1 credit hour course designed to assist you in the major and career exploration process.

 Whether you are just beginning to explore major and career options, preparing for a job interview, or looking to change careers, Candid Career can help.